-Employment Attorney Assisting with Severance and Employee Contract Negotiations in Maryland
+Employment Law Firm Assisting with Severance and Employee Contract Negotiations

-Serving Employees and Employers in Howard and Anne Arundel Counties, Including Columbia, Frederick, Glen Burnie, Annapolis and Silver Spring
+Serving Employees and Employers in Howard and Anne Arundel Counties, Including Columbia, Frederick, Glen Burnie, Annapolis and Silver Spring, Maryland

 Attorney Joyce E. Smithey has prepared a checklist for employees facing termination to consider when negotiating the terms of their severance.
-Read below for tips on negotiating your severance, and then contact Ms. Smithey for assistance with maximizing your compensation while protecting your legal rights.
+Read below for tips on negotiating your severance, and then contact Ms. Smithey and her team for assistance with maximizing your compensation while protecting your legal rights.

 10 Considerations for Negotiating a Severance Agreement in Maryland

 1. Consider Your Options for Settlement Versus Suit

 Talk to a lawyer about whether you have a cause of action under state or federal law for discrimination, breach of contract, defamation, invasion of privacy, or any other employment-related claim.
 If so, is your employer willing to offer you a favorable settlement in exchange for a release?
 What would need to be included to make the settlement worthwhile?
 Money?
 Continuation of insurance benefits?
 A positive letter of reference?
 Now is the time to get your priorities in line.

 2. Reevaluate Any Administrative Charges

 Your employer is going to be concerned about exposure to future litigation, especially if you have filed a charge of discrimination with the Maryland Human Rights Commission or the Equal Employment Opportunity Commission (EEOC), and this could factor into your severance negotiations.
 Note, however, that the EEOC’s position is that covenants not to file administrative charges are unenforceable.